Jean-Baptiste Cope: Attack at Jeddore

-In retaliation for the Attack at Country Harbour, on the night of April 21 (19 May), under the command of Major Cope, Mi'kmaq warriors attacked a diplomatic delelgation made up of Captain Bannerman and his crew in the area of Jeddore, Nova Scotia.
+In retaliation for the Attack at Country Harbour, on the night of April 21 (19 May), under the command of Major Cope, Mi'kmaq warriors attacked a diplomatic delegation made up of Captain Bannerman and his crew in the area of Jeddore, Nova Scotia.
 On board were nine British passengers and one Anthony Casteel, who was the pilot and spoke French.
 The Mi'kmaq killed the British passengers and let Casteel off at Port Toulouse, where the Mi'kmaq sank the schooner after looting it.

 As the war continued, on 23 May 1753, Cope burned the peace treaty of 1752.
 The peace treaty signed by Cope and Hobson had not lasted six months.
 Shortly after, Cope joined Le Loutre again and worked to convince Acadians to join the exodus from peninsula Nova Scotia.

 After the experience with Cope, the British were less willing to trust Mi’kmaq efforts for peace that followed over the next two years.
 Future peace treaties also failed because the Mi’kmaq proposals always included land claims, which the British presumed was tantamount to giving land to the French.